-If you find your AC is not blowing out cold or cool air anymore, you will need to act quickly as your house is surely heating up.
+If you find your air conditioner is not blowing out cold or cool air anymore, you will need to act quickly as your house is surely heating up.
 But there is some good news.
 This situation doesn’t always mean your cooling system is completely broken.
 And not only that, there may be some DIY troubleshooting work you can do yourself to fix the problem!

-When to Call for Professional AC Repair
+When to Call for Professional Air Conditioner Repair

 After all, why spend money when you can fix it yourself?

 Air Conditioner Blowing Warm Air: 4 Steps to DIY

 There are 4 basic steps you can attempt to address your air conditioner problem yourself.
 Each DIY repair step takes little to hardly any skill.
 They can be done by just about any homeowner at any level of handyman skill.
 Not only that, these air conditioner DIY repair steps can be done with little or no money!

 First we are going to address what may be the easiest problem to fix.
 Sometimes getting your air conditioner to blow out cool air again is as simple as pushing a button.
 Is there anyone in your home who messes with the thermostat?
 It’s possible a setting may be off.
 Simply putting your thermostat where it should be could put a stop to that warm air.

 - Make sure your thermostat is set on COOL, and that it’s not only on FAN or HEAT.